aaronvb/ubersicht-bottombar/README.md

 - time

 ## Screenshot
-In this screenshot I am using [KWM](https://github.com/koekeishiya/kwm) for the window tiling manager.
+In this screenshot I am also using [KWM](https://github.com/koekeishiya/kwm) for the window tiling manager.

 ![ubersicht](http://aaronvb.com/images/ubersicht.png)